The Law Library maintains a collection of course reserve materials for students to borrow for 2-hour, in-library use.

 The Law Library makes old exams available electronically to Drake Law School students.
 Only Drake Law School students can access these exams.
 Students greatly appreciate the opportunity to review examples of exams their professors have created.
-If you have any of your old exams you would like to add to that collection, please give them to David Hanson (ext.
-2077, firstname.lastname@example.org).
+If you have any of your old exams and would like to add them to that collection, please give them to David Hanson (ext.
+2077, email@example.com).

 1 Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99)